gcervantes8/Star-Classifier-For-Mario-64/README.md

 In the final version of the model, it didn't take very long for it to classify with an accuracy of over 99%.
 The model provided on Github was trained even after it reached over 99% accuracy.
 The model provided was trained much longer and was stopped when validation loss would no longer decrease.

 The application works well when running in real time.
-The application can misclassify if you are using an application like f.lux which changes colors on the screen and the setting in f.lux sets it to high.

 ## Author